Selbi182/SpotifyDiscoveryBot/README.md

 re_release=0jddpHmZZtfAdxzauw1aCF
 appears_on=1wMWWCP4XKK9jfVWvUoz0y
 ```
+All eight of these groups are required to be in the properties file.
+If an entry is missing, the bot will automatically create the missing playlist on startup and set the property entry on its own.

+You can also disable a certain groups alltogether.
+To do this, simply keep the part after the `=` blank for the respective group you want to disable.

 ### Step 3: Starting the bot for the first time
 To start the bot, make sure you have at least Java 11 installed and run the fatJar: